Beth Alexander

-Bethan 'Beth' Alexander (born 7 August 2003) is a field hockey player from England.
+Bethan Alexander (born 7 August 2003) is a field hockey player from England.

 Early life and education

 Alexander attended the Grange School in Cheshire before going on to study at Loughborough University.

 Career

 Under–21

 In 2021, Alexander was named in the England U–21 for the FIH Junior World Cup in Potchefstroom.
 The competition was later postponed to 2022, with Alexander retaining her place in the squad.
 At the delayed event, she broke her hand in the opening match against South Africa, resulting in her absence for the remainder of the tournament.
 The team went on to win England's first ever bronze medal.

 Alexander was named captain of the national junior team in 2023, and led the team to a fourth-place finish at her second FIH Junior World Cup held in Santiago.

 At the 2024 EuroHockey U21 Championship in Terrassa, Alexander made her final appearance for the national junior team in a bronze medal triumph over Germany.